tobek/headsoak/notes.md

 # TODO

+for ece, about tag browser: When looking at notes, obviously clicking on tag text filters by that tag, and dropdown arrow opens dropdown.
+What about if you're on the full-page tags screen - does clicking on a tag name open up the tag explore pane and/or dropdown, or does it take you back to notes and search for that tag?
+If the former, then should the dropdown arrow also open up explore pane so you can browse around tags with one click?

+### layout updates

+- single column (5m)
+- add new tag (with note behavior) on top (15m)
+- dropdown arrow (10m)
+- dropdown arrow opens up headings (15m)
+- headings change route (and un-highlight "explore tags") (30m)
+- style search/sort (30m)

+### misc

 - check tooltips are good on mobile
 - clicking on "archive" on an expanded note doesn't work. i think it starts unexpanding on mousedown and archive click doesn't register yet. it worked on touchdown.
 - layouts